Psych-Slice/P-Slice/README.md

 ### Branches
 `master` is the repository's main branch.
 It contains a PE 1.0 flavor of P-Slice and is the most maintained version.

-`master-dev` same as `master`, but used for development so might contain less stable builds.
+`master-dev` same as `master`, but it is used for development so might contain less stable builds.

 `pe-0.6.3` works the same way, but built on Psych 0.6.3.
 Note that it may contain some bugs not present in the master version.

-`pe-0.6.3-dev` same as `pe-0.6.3`, but used for development so might contain less stable builds.
+`pe-0.6.3-dev` same as `pe-0.6.3`, but it is used for development so might contain less stable builds.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>